bnesiba/LLMAgent-API/README.md

-Simple C# .Net api implementation of a Tool-using-agent.
+C# .Net api implementation of a Tool-using-agent that can be easily extended/modified for new tasks.
+See LLMAgent-UI for a simple UI to use with this API

 Basic functionality includes:
 - basic chat functionality